 Other Pasture.-This classification refers to all land other than woodland and cropland that was used only for pasture or grazing in 1959.
 It includes noncrop open or brush pasture and cutover or deforested land that has been improved and used for pasture.
-The figures for the last three censuses are comparable but those for 1945 include all nonwoodland pasture that had not been plowed during the preceding seven years.
-For the 1940 census and earlier years, the figures are more nearly comparable with those for the last three censuses.
+The figures for the last three censuses are comparable but those for 1945 include all nonwoodland pasture that had not been plowed during the preceding seven more nearly comparable with those for the last three censuses.
 However, the classification may be somewhat less inclusive because land that could have been plowed and used for crops without additional clearing, draining, or irrigating was classified as plowable pasture and included with "cropland used only for pasture".